Oswald

 United Kingdom

-I want to thank all the members of Fightzone Gym for their support, especially my coach, José Varela.
-I also want to thank James Roach, founder and owner of Fightzone Gym and Adetayo ‘Tayo’ Duroshola, who allowed me to film during his competition at Raw Talent, Eastham Working Men’s Club, in June 2016.
+I would like to express my deep gratitude to all the members of Fightzone Gym for their support—especially my coach, José Varela.
+My thanks also go to James Roach, founder and owner of Fightzone Gym, and to Adetayo ‘Tayo’ Duroshola, who generously allowed me to film during his competition at Raw Talent at Eastham Working Men’s Club in June 2016.

-Furthermore I want to thank the PLA Collection / Museum of London who opened their archive to my research, and who kindly allowed me to re-edit historic footage owned by the PLA Collection: City of Ships (1938 - 1939), London River and Docks (ca. 1920), Pola Fen London (1951) and Port of London (1924).
+I am equally grateful to the PLA Collection / Museum of London for granting access to their archive and for permitting me to re-edit historic footage from the PLA Collection, including: City of Ships (1938–1939), London River and Docks (c.
+1920), Pola Fen London (1951), and Port of London (1924).

-With special thanks to my friend Robert Clarke, a former Boxing coach who now runs a Live Music Venue and Jam Sessions at Arch1 in Newham.
+Special thanks to my friend Robert Clarke, a former boxing coach who now runs a live music venue and jam sessions at Arch1 in Newham.

-Without CODY DOCK and Gasworks Dock Partnership, my first solo exhibition would not have been possible.
-I want to thank Gasworks Dock Partnership for their dedication, organisational effort and support.
-I also want to thank Jules Shapter and GaiaNova for their advice and technical assistance.
+My first solo exhibition would not have been possible without CODY DOCK and the Gasworks Dock Partnership.
+I’m deeply thankful to Gasworks Dock Partnership for their commitment, organisational support, and encouragement throughout the process.
+I would also like to thank Jules Shapter and GaiaNova for their valuable advice and technical assistance.

 “So when I came to this country - it was not much to do.
 You know?
 And I said - you know - I saw a gym.
 I said, let me go and train!
 So I went and trained, stayed there for fun, end up turning a fighter.
 That’s how I started. [ ... ] I learned how to control myself.
 Before I used to get angry very quick, so now I ignore a lot of stuff.
 Cause you know what you’re capable of, so - you gotta stay back and stuff.”